Dec 2, 2020

 • Pulse Application Server: This service manages most of the functionalities that you can find on the Web client (documentation, source control, reports, Pulse security, Workbook and Worksheet history).
 The Pulse application server connects to TM1 using the TM1 REST API.

-• Pulse Elasticsearch: This service populates the built-in Elasticsearch database.
-The Elasticsearch data can then be consumed by Pulse Kibana.
+• Pulse Opensearch: This service populates the built-in Opensearch database.
+The Opensearch data can then be consumed by Pulse Dashboards.

-• Pulse Kibana: This service manages the Pulse Explorer client to explore and visualize Pulse data.
-Pulse Explorer is powered by Kibana.
+• Pulse Dashboards: This service manages the Pulse Explorer client to explore and visualize Pulse data.
+Pulse Explorer is powered by Opensearch Dashboards.

 Pulse Databases